|

 would build a big fire on the beach.

-She would tell great stories of adventure and intrigue.
+tell great stories of adventure and intrigue.
+Often

 One day she went out to fish - never to

-in my eight years of life that I'd ever seen.
+in my eight years that I'd ever seen.

 The village mourned her loss, but none